twitter/summingbird/summingbird-spark/README.md

    There's a lot of overlap with the scalding platform in these tests.
 Having a PlatformLaws test suite would also better describe the contract and expected behavior of all platforms.
  - There are currently no optimizations in the planning stage (except for commutativity not imposing a sort and using reduceByKey)
+ - SparkPlatform is currently stateful but should be refactored to not be
+ - The core spark types that need access to a SparkContext should be refactored in terms of a Reader monad